 The Solvency II directive states that contingent liabilities should be recognised when they are considered material.
 Contingent liabilities are material where information about the current or potential size or nature of those liabilities could influence the decision-making or judgment of the intended user of that information, including the supervisory authorities.
 The value of contingent liabilities is equal to the expected present value of future cash flows required to settle the contingent liability over the lifetime of that contingent liability, using the basic risk-free interest rate term structure.
+There were no judgement, valuation, or recognition assumption changes during the year.

-No contingent liabilities are considered material.
+Reconciliation difference: Revaluation Adjustments No contingent liabilities are considered material.